7 Ways Self Promotion Hurts Yourself on Social Media

 They literally waste them due to their low status on social sites.
 Whereas I could get plenty of engagement due to my established user status.

 When you share your own stuff you rarely will submit the best content so other people will view you as a selfish person.

 When you are sharing low quality content just because it’s yours people don’t trust you in the future.
 You end up being trusted less than a completely new user.

 3. Admins and moderators watch you closely

-After several self submissions in a row your domain might get banned on niche social sites as it will be viewed as spam.
+After several self submissions in a row your domain might get banned on niche communities as it will be viewed as spam.

 Why?
 Due to the excessive self promotion.
 Some more disgruntled users will vote you down, report you or even bully you for that.